auburn-comp-math/math-5630-6630/_sources/index.md

 - Numerical differentiation and integration
 - Numerical solutions of ordinary differential equations

-This course involves both theory and programming.
+This course is an introduction to numerical analysis.
+It is designed to provide a solid foundation in numerical methods and their applications.
+Both fundamental theory and programming are required throughout the course.
 The prerequisites for the theory part are

 - Linear Differential Equations (2650)
 - Topics in Linear Algebra (2660)